Vought F6U Pirate: Design and development

-A specification was issued by the Navy's Bureau of Aeronautics (BuAer) for a single-seat, carrier-based fighter powered by a Westinghouse 24C (later J34) axial turbojet on 5 September 1944.
+The origins of the F6U can be traced back to the issuing of a specification by the US Navy's Bureau of Aeronautics (BuAer) that sought a single-seat carrier-based fighter powered by a Westinghouse 24C (later J34) axial turbojet on 5 September 1944.
 Chance Vought was awarded a contract for three V-340 (company designation) prototypes on 29 December 1944.

-The XF6U was a small aircraft with tricycle undercarriage and with straight wings and tail surfaces.
+The XF6U was a compact aircraft with straight wings and tail surfaces as well as a tricycle undercarriage.
 The wings were short enough that folding wings were not used to reduce the aircraft's footprint on a carrier deck.
-To fit more aircraft into crowded hangars, the nose gear could be retracted and the aircraft's weight would rest on a small wheel attached by the ground crew.
-This raised the tail up so that it could overlap the nose of the aircraft behind it, allowing more aircraft to fit into available hangar space.
+To fit more aircraft into crowded hangars, the nose gear could be retracted and the aircraft's weight would rest on a small wheel attached by the ground crew, which raised the tail up so that it could overlap the nose of the aircraft behind it, allowing more aircraft to fit into available hangar space.
 The turbojet engine was mounted in the rear fuselage and was fed by ducts in each wing root.

 The most unusual feature of the aircraft was its use of "Metalite" for its skin.
 This was made of balsa wood, sandwiched between two thin sheets of aluminum.
-"Fabrilite" was also used for the surfaces of the vertical stabilizer and rudder; this was similar to Metalite but used fiberglass instead of aluminum.
+"Fabrilite" was also used for the surfaces of the vertical stabilizer and rudder; this materiel was similar to Metalite but used fiberglass instead of aluminum.
 Two fuel tanks were fitted in the center of the fuselage; the forward tank, ahead of the wing, contained 220 USgal and the rear tank, 150 USgal.
 These were supplemented by two jettisonable 140 USgal tip tanks.
-The cockpit was well forward and was provided with a bubble canopy which gave the pilot good visibility.
-He was provided with a Mk 6 lead-computing gyro gunsight.
-Underneath the cockpit were four 20 mm (0.79 in) M3 autocannon.
-Their 600 rounds of ammunition were carried behind the pilot.
+The cockpit was in a relatively forward position and was provided with a bubble canopy which gave the pilot good external visibility.
+Aiming was achieved via a Mk 6 lead-computing gyro gunsight.
+Four 20 mm (0.79 in) M3 autocannon were located directly underneath the cockpit, the 600 rounds of ammunition for which were stored behind the pilot.
 The empty casings of the two upper guns were retained in the aircraft, while those from the two lower guns were ejected overboard.